openminted/uc-tdm-AS-D/README.md

 # Use Case AS-D: Linking Wheat Data With Literature

-The web application **Wheat Phenotype Search** for the AS-D use case is available at : http://bibliome.jouy.inra.fr/demo/wheat/alvisir/webapi/search
+The web application **Wheat Phenotype Search** (1st application release of the AS-D use case) is available at : http://bibliome.jouy.inra.fr/demo/wheat/alvisir/webapi/search

 ## Wheat Phenotype application documentation